Van Jefferson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Jefferson's 46 receiving yards in his lone career matchup against the Packers are 46.0 more than his over/under for Sunday's game.
+- Jefferson had 46 receiving yards per game in one career matchup against the Packers, 3.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).

-- Jefferson caught a touchdown pass in that game against the Packers.
+- Jefferson caught a touchdown pass in that contest against the Packers.

-- The 231.9 yards per game the Packers are allowing through the air makes them the NFL's seventh-ranked pass defense.
+- The Packers have the NFL's seventh-ranked pass defense this season, giving up 231.9 yards per game through the air.

-- At 1.6 passing TDs allowed per game, the Packers defense is ranked 19th in the NFL.
+- At 1.6 passing TDs conceded per game, the Packers defense is ranked 19th in the league.

 Recent Performances